abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 1. [Fast Sudoku Solver in Haskell #1: A Simple Solution]
 2. [Fast Sudoku Solver in Haskell #2: A 200x Faster Solution]

-This post can be discussed on [r/haskell].
+Discuss this post on [r/haskell].

 * toc

 ## Constraint Satisfaction Problem

 Solving Sudoku is a [constraint satisfaction problem][1].
-We are given a partially filled grid and we have to fill the rest of the grid such that each of the following constraints are satisfied:
+We are given a partially filled grid which we have to fill completely such that each of the following constraints are satisfied:

-1. Each of the nine rows must have all of the digits, from 1 to 9.
+1. Each of the nine rows must have all the digits, from 1 to 9.
-1. Each of the nine columns must have all of the digits, from 1 to 9.
+1. Each of the nine columns must have all the digits, from 1 to 9.
-1. Each of the nine 3x3 sub-grids must have all of the digits, from 1 to 9.
+1. Each of the nine 3x3 sub-grids must have all the digits, from 1 to 9.

 ``` {.plain .low-line-height}
 +-------+-------+-------+